Samirulh/samirulh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on DevOps
+- 🔭 I’m currently working on DevOps, AWS, GCP, Terraform
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on Linux
 - 💬 Ask me about Linux and Cloud